 Now, how do we collect the sounds we need?

-For sounds like footsteps, the breaking of glass, slamming or squeaking doors, or even sounds that don’t exist in the real world, (think light-sabors), people need to record it all.
-This is called Foley.
+For sounds like footsteps, the breaking of glass, slamming or squeaking doors, or even sounds that don’t exist in the real world (think lightsabers), someone needs to record it.
+This is called Foley sound.

 Sometimes, actors like to re-record their dialogue because it’s an artistic choice.
-This re-recording of dialogue is called ADR.
-What’s ADR?
-ADR stands for Automated Dialog Replacement.
+This re-recording of dialogue is called ADR, which stands for Automated Dialogue Replacement.
 It is the process of re-recording audio in a more controlled setting, by the original actor after filming.
 You can see Hugh Jackman doing ADR for his role in Logan.